NikKowPHP/social-brain/chapters/chapter-2.md

 As the participants felt the sting of being left out, something incredible lit up on the researchers' screens.
 The part of the brain that was screaming with activity was the **dorsal anterior cingulate cortex**.

-This may sound like a mouthful, but its function is brutally simple.
+Don't let the name fool you; its function is brutally simple.
 It's the brain's alarm system for physical pain.
 It's the exact same neural circuit that activates when you slam your finger in a car door, burn your hand, or break a bone.

 Let that sink in.